sangaline/scrapy-wayback-machine/README.md

 It's highly configurable in terms of what it scrapes but it only saves the unparsed content of the pages on the site.
 This may or may not suit your needs.

-If you're using [Scrapy](https://scrapy.org) already or interested in parsing the data that is crawled then this `WaybaclMachineMiddleware` is probably what you want.
+If you're using [Scrapy](https://scrapy.org) already or interested in parsing the data that is crawled then this `WaybackMachineMiddleware` is probably what you want.
 This middleware handles all of the tricky parts and passes normal `response` objects to your [Scrapy](https://scrapy.org) spiders with archive timestamp information attached.
 The middleware is very unobtrusive and should work seamlessly with existing [Scrapy](https://scrapy.org) middlewares, extensions, and spiders.